Red Flags for Fraud in the Workplace

 - Expenses over budget

-Time fraud
+Time Fraud

-- Submitting for overtime that was not worked.
+- Submitting overtime that was not worked.

-- Leaving work early or arriving late, but claiming to work a full shift.
+- Leaving work early or arriving late but claiming to work a full shift.

 How does an employee decide to commit an act of fraud?
 The fraud triangle helps explain the reasoning behind it.